marliebesouw/marliebesouw.github.io/_posts/2024-09-05-update-on-the-lung-nodule-detection-analysis.md

 author: Marlie Besouw
 ---
 Vendors can still contribute
-Inlcuding new versions and new products to update the first round of Project AIR in lung nodule detection
+Including new versions and new products to update the first round of Project AIR in lung nodule detection